 Customer Reviews

-Since the Ares 2.0 isn’t even on pre-order yet, there aren’t any customer reviews to speak of.
+Since the Ares 2.0 is still pretty new, there aren’t any customer reviews to speak of.
 However, the original Ares was received well by consumers, receiving 4.9 stars out of 321 reviews.
 Most of the common complaints about the low row pulleys and rack space seem to have been addressed in the new version, so once this product gets in consumers’ hands, we’ll see how the public opinion has changed.

 Final Verdict of Our REP Ares 2.0 Review